Jean Chatzky: Personal life

 In May 2009, Chatzky married magazine executive Eliot Kaplan in Irvington, New York.
 She supports various service groups, and is on the advisory committee for the annual University of Pennsylvania Nora Magid Mentorship Prize, established in 2003 by investigative journalist Stephen Fried and her husband.
 The prize is given to a senior who shows exceptional ability and promise in writing, reporting, or editing.
 She is also on the Communications Committee for the University of Pennsylvania.

 She is a resident of Briarcliff Manor, New York, where her former husband Peter Chatzky served as mayor.

+She is the mother of Jake "Jets Jake" Chatzky of New Heights podcast fame.